buu342/ACS-Dominatrix/Injection Wads/readme.md

 map28
 ```

+### mdffa-dom.wad
+An injection WAD for the [mdffa_v1 compilation](https://www.wad-archive.com/wad/4d58151d309d5c199236fd11c8b5bc9e).
+Created by Marcaek.
+Supports all 18 maps in the WAD.

 ### neondm_cp.pk3
 An injection WAD for [NeonDM](https://www.doomworld.com/forum/topic/92275-released-neondm/).
 Created by Slaerd for the Dominatrix 3v3 Tournament hosted by MDF on the 3rd of May.
 Because NeonDM doesn't use standard map names, this file needs to be loaded last as it overwrites the MAPINFO lump used in NeonDM in order to allow for CP placement to work.
 While the extension is PK3, this is actually a WAD file.
 It was renamed to PK3 to ensure that Zandronum loads the file last (because NeonDM comes in PK3 format).
 This WAD contains the following maps:
 ```